Moritz Benedikt

-Moritz Benedikt also spelt Moriz (4 July 1835, in Eisenstadt, Sopron County – 14 April 1920, in Vienna) was a Hungarian-Austrian neurologist who was a native of Eisenstadt.
+Moritz Benedikt also spelt Moriz (4 July 1835, in Eisenstadt, Sopron County – 14 April 1920, in Vienna) was a neurologist who worked in Austria-Hungary.

+Early life and education

+He was born in Eisenstadt in Hungary.
+He got his medical education in Vienna, where he studied under Hyrtl, Briicke, Skoda, Oppolzer, Rokitansky and other well-known teachers, and qualified in 1859.

+Career

 He was an instructor and professor of neurology at the University of Vienna.
 Benedikt was a physician with the Austrian army during the Second Italian War of Independence (1859) and the Austro-Prussian War.

 Benedikt was a specialist in the fields of electrotherapeutics and neuropathology.
 His name is lent to the eponymous "Benedikt's syndrome", a disease characterized by ipsilateral oculomotor paralysis with contralateral tremor and hemiparesis caused by a lesion involving the red nucleus and corticospinal tract in the midbrain tegmentum.

+Legacy

 Benedikt is remembered today for his controversial research in criminal anthropology.
 He performed numerous cephalometric studies, and postulated that there were specific differences between "normal" and "criminal brains".
 He explained his research on the subject in a book titled "Anatomical Studies upon the Brains of Criminals" (title of English translation).

 Benedikt is credited for coining the word "darsonvalisation" to describe therapeutic or experimental applications of pulsed high frequency (110–400 kHz) high voltage (around 10–20 kV) current of a few mA.
 Darsonvalisation was named in honor of French biophysicist Jacques-Arsène d'Arsonval (1851–1940).